Dagrut/lcg-cipher/README.md

 one provided by php, and the version I took [here](https://github.com/routar/C-SHA2) for the C++ version), then we split the hash into several parts, each one containing 4 sub-parts.
-These 4 sub-parts are the 4 numbers used to initiate the LCG.
+These 4 sub-parts are 4 numbers used to initiate the LCG.
 The LCG are stored in an array, and when we need a random number, we just have to make the sum of all LCG values.

-When we have to cipher a message, at the very beginning of the message we will add a really random sequence (its size depends of the value given by the internal PRNG), taken from /dev/urandom (and not /dev/random, mainly for speed improvement).
+When we have to cipher a message, at the very beginning of the message we will prepend a really random sequence of 16 bytes, taken from /dev/urandom (and not /dev/random, mainly for speed improvement).
 It should help making the deciphering harder for an attacker.
 To see the complete process, look at the `cipher()` function.

 The deciphering is almost the same thing. the variables p1 and p2 are just switched since they are generated in a specific order (see the constructors).